jacobdeichert/mask/README.md

 ### Automatic help and usage output

 You don't have to spend time writing out help info manually. `mask` uses your command descriptions and options to automatically generate help output.
-It adds `-h --help` flags and a `help <name>` command to all commands (thanks to [clap][clap]).
+For every command, it adds `-h, --help` flags and an alternative `help <name>` command.

 **Example:**
 ~~~sh